SlimaneAbzar/EasyDocs/README.md

 ## Features

-- Upload PDFs and ask questions in English, Arabic, or any language
+- Upload PDFs and ask questions in any language
 - Answers cite specific pages so you can verify against the original document
 - Chat sessions are saved so you can return to a conversation later
 - Drag-and-drop file upload